Helpful Information for Smart Choices

-At Eastmont, a Life Plan Community, we understand that you may have countless questions about senior living and the choices available to you.
-We aslo understand how important it is to have all the information needed to make the best decision.
+At Eastmont, we understand that you may have countless questions about senior living and the choices available to you.
+We also understand how important it is to have all the information needed to make the best decision.
 We encourage you to schedule a personalized tour and discussion, which can be invaluable, but in the meantime here are some Frequently Asked Questions that you may find helpful.

-Life Plan Communities require a one-time Life Care fee plus a monthly fee.
-When you choose a Life Plan Community, you are making an investment in your future which allows you to:
+CCRCs require a one-time Entrance fee plus a Monthly Service Fee.
+When you choose a CCRC, you are making an investment in your future which allows you to:

-The Life Care fee is a one-time fee that is paid up front.
+The Entrance Fee is a one-time fee that is paid up front.
 This fee is used to provide funds toward the operation of the community, as well as to be used for future costs, including your health care.
 Depending on the plan you choose, there are potential refunds of up to 80% on these fees when you leave the community or pass away.

-The monthly fee is used to pay your cost of living expenses such as: utilities, housekeeping, maintenance, security, grounds keeping, staffing, insurance, and other communal costs.
+The Monthly Service Fee is used to pay your cost of living expenses such as: meals, utilities, housekeeping, maintenance, security, groundskeeping, staffing, insurance, and other communal costs.

 One meal a day is automatically included in your inclusive monthly fee.
 There is also a flexible meal plan which includes 24 meals a month should you be interested.